celyrion/celyrion/README.md

 pre-commit run --all-files
 ```

-The same hooks run in CI on every pull request and must pass before merging to `main`.
+The same hooks run in CI on every pull request and must pass before merging to the `main` branch.